Bishma/blog/content/posts/fifteen-month-update-on-bobs-birders.md

 {{< layout/image-squash-element gallery="Bonus" image="/images/bobs-birders-update1/bonus-munches in the rain.jpg" caption="The squirrels quickly figured out that Bob's is a respite from the rain.
 With snacks!" >}}

 {{< /layout/image-squash >}}

+## Free 3D Model

+As always, for folks with access to a 3D printer, the [model for Bob's Birders](https://www.printables.com/model/493447-bobs-birders-bird-and-squirrel-feeder) is available for free.